 Qishan Station - Sugar Rail Story Museum Introduction

-Chishang Railway Station was built between 1913 and 1915.
-The architectural style of the station is referred to as pseudo-Western architecture, a design brought to Taiwan by Japanese architecture students.
-It combines elements of Japanese, Victorian, and Gothic styles, resulting in an elegant and charming appearance, with the entire building showcasing a lively and cheerful rhythm.
-Its light blue exterior is quite captivating, attracting tourists who are eager to take photos with the station, which has become the most famous landmark in Chishang.
-The train services completely ceased in 1978 and, after restoration, it has become a popular tourist attraction, now offering visitor information, banana-themed creative products, and bicycle rentals.
+Chihshan Railway Station was built between 1913 and 1915.
+The architectural style of the station is known as neo-European architecture, which was brought to Taiwan by Japanese architecture students.
+It blends Japanese, Victorian, and Gothic styles, creating a charming and elegant appearance.
+The entire building has a lively rhythm, complemented by its pale blue exterior.
+Tourists not only flock to take photos with the station but it is also the most renowned landmark in Chihshan.
+The train station ceased operations completely in 1978 and after restoration, it became a popular tourist destination, offering services such as tourist information, banana-themed creative products, and bicycle rentals.